 A VerySpatial Podcast

-Main Topic: Our conversation on public mapping portals
+Main Topic: Our thoughts on ethics in GIS

 Click for the detailed shownotes Continue reading